 As for Google Ads, agencies will often recommend translating domestic keywords to target users with placements across Google’s SERP, Google Display Network, and YouTube.
 While seemingly logical, translating keywords will miss out on the lionshare of relevant traffic, and placements across YouTube, especially when it comes to something as nuanced as pop culture.
 To execute profitable paid search campaigns, it’s critical to perform in-market, in-language keyword research to capture how the market is actually performing searches around terms that are relevant to your platform, series, or films.

-Going beyond search, getting curious about where your target audience is spending time on the web will provide valuable opportunities for your test budget within your overarching paid media spend.
+Going beyond search, locally informed ad creative is crucial to standing out in competitive markets.
+Understanding where your target audience spends their time online opens up valuable opportunities for highly contextualized placements.
 Is there a horror blog with a tremendous following in your target market?
 How about a forum where people discuss new releases on streaming platforms?
-Those true-to-market native placements can add that extra flair to put your new release over the top.
+True-to-market native placements like these, combined with creative tailored to local cultural nuances, can elevate a campaign.

 FINAL THOUGHT ON INTERNATIONAL STREAMING SERVICES